 When using any form of public transportation in Denmark tickets are necessary.
 This includes buses, trains, metro and harbor boats.
-The only exception are the free public bicycle, where you have to make a 20 kroner refundable deposit.
-If you use a public transport service without one, you will get fined and at present it stands at 750kr for an infraction.
+The only exception are the free public bicycle, where you have to make a 20 kroner refundable deposit. (these bicycle services are no longer available.
+They have been replaced with rental bikes parked throughout the city.
+Learn more here.)
+If you use a public transport service without one, you will get fined and at present it stands at 1000kr for an infraction.

 Single Trip: A single trip tckt is just that.
 One tckt bought for a specific trip and can only be used once on that specific journey.
 You can buy these from bus drivers, via vending machines, via electronic apps.
 You can also buy them at the train station office for other trips across Denmark and Europe, but I will be focusing on the S-Tog, bus and metro travel within the city.

 Klippekort: This option was probably the most convenient for many people, but it has been removed as of Jan 15, 2017

 - Always keep your tickets handy to show to the driver or inspector until you have finished your trip.
 If you use the rejsekort, the conductor will scan the kort and if you use a mobile ticket, have your phone available to show them your ticket.

 - If you are traveling on a single ticket and you change buses, it is necessary to show the driver your ticket when you board, so he/she knows you have a valid ticket.
 Just hold it out, do not give it to him unless he asks.
 No need to buy another ticket when changing buses or trains as long as it falls within the time limit and allowed zones.